 *Note - If you are a mentor looking to continue a closed mentorship with a mentee you will not have the ability to do this if your mentee is a student.
 You only have access to reach out if the mentee is also an alumni.

-When you get to their profile, click "Let's Connect" and send them a message to open a new communication thread.
+When you get to their profile, click "Message <name>" and send them a message to open a new communication thread.

 That way, when your formal long-term mentorship communication thread auto-closes, you'll be able to continue the conversation in another thread.